-We have audited the financial statements of Kutztown Municipal Authority, a component unit of the Borough of Kutztown, as of and for the year ended December 31, 2019, which collectively comprise the Kutztown Municipal Authority's basic financial statements and have issued our report thereon dated August 19, 2020.
+We have audited the financial statements of Kutztown Municipal Authority, a component unit of the Borough of Kutztown, as of and for the year ended December 31, 2021, which collectively comprise the Kutztown Municipal Authority's basic financial statements and have issued our report thereon dated May 23, 2021.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.

-Internal Control over Financial Reporting
+Report on Internal Control over Financial Reporting